Bayesian inference for the Markov-modulated Poisson process with an outcome process: Discussion

 \section{Discussion}

-In this paper, we have considered a generalization of both the hidden Markov model and the Markov-modulated Poisson process (MMPP) to an MMPP with an outcome process, and we have proposed an exact Gibbs sampler to facilitate Bayesian inference.
+In this paper, we have considered a generalization of both the hidden Markov model and the MMPP to an MMPP with an outcome process, and we have proposed an exact Gibbs sampler to facilitate Bayesian inference.
 Our data model also incorporates an unobserved terminating event (death or moving away from the area).

 This advance is driven by the need to analyze longitudinal data and model an unobserved death so as to comprehend the progression of a disease processes.
 A critical decision revolves around whether observation times are considered non-informative or informative, on the state of the Markov chain, which relates to the disease severity.
 Neglecting to account for an informative observation process in the disease dynamics or to incorporate an unobserved terminating event, such as death, can potentially lead to biased parameter estimates.
-For the former, patients with more severe conditions or acute symptoms might visit their physicians more frequently than those with milder conditions or no symptoms.
-Furthermore, observed variables such as patients' drug consumption or healthcare costs are influenced by the disease status, which remains unobserved in claims data.
 With the large amount of claim data and healthcare data available, there is a pressing need to work on appropriate statistical modelling framework for longitudinal healthcare studies.
-The proposed technique for inferring death prevents the bias that would arise if a model without death were employed and either the full time window or a shortened window only up to the final event time were used.
+The proposed technique for inferring death prevents the bias that would arise if a model without death were employed with a shortened observation window only up to the final event time.
 Our approach offers a framework for analyzing complex healthcare data, providing insights into disease progression and patient health/death states that can inform clinical decision-making and healthcare interventions.